 A pregnancy test can tell whether you're pregnant by checking a urine or blood sample for hCG, a hormone made during pregnancy.
 HCG levels can first be detected by a blood test about 11 days after conception and about 14 days after conception by a urine test.

-{"label":"hCG (blood) reference range","scale":"lin","step":0.1,"hideunits":false,"items":[{"flag":"negative","label":{"short":"Negative","long":"Negative","orientation":"horizontal"},"values":{"min":0,"max":5},"text":"Normal levels of the hCG hormone in women who are not pregnant.","conditions":[]},{"flag":"borderline","label":{"short":"Equivocal","long":"Equivocal","orientation":"horizontal"},"values":{"min":5,"max":25},"text":"An hCG level between 5 and 25 mIU\/mL is considered equivocal, and you\u2019ll likely need to be retested in a few days to see if your levels rise to confirm a pregnancy.","conditions":[]},{"flag":"positive","label":{"short":"Positive","long":"Positive","orientation":"horizontal"},"values":{"min":25,"max":50},"text":"An hCG level above 25 mlU\/ml is high enough to be considered pregnancy positive.","conditions":["Pregnancy"]}],"units":[{"printSymbol":"(mi.U.)\/mL","code":"m[IU]\/mL","name":"milli international unit per milliliter"}],"value":2.5,"disclaimer":"Normal reference ranges can vary depending on the laboratory and the method used for testing.
-You must use the range supplied by the laboratory that performed your test to evaluate whether your results are \"within normal limits.\""}[{"negative":0},{"borderline":0},{"positive":0}]
+{"label":"hCG (blood) reference range","description":"This test measures the level of human chorionic gonadotropin (hCG) hormone in a sample of blood. hCG is a hormone produced by the placenta during pregnancy.
+The hCG blood test is performed to confirm pregnancy, determine the approximate age of the fetus, or to screen for certain abnormalities.","scale":"lin","step":0.1,"items":[{"flag":"negative","label":{"short":"Negative","long":"Negative","orientation":"horizontal"},"values":{"min":0,"max":5},"text":"Normal levels of the hCG hormone in women who are not pregnant.","conditions":[]},{"flag":"borderline","label":{"short":"Equivocal","long":"Equivocal","orientation":"horizontal"},"values":{"min":5,"max":25},"text":"An hCG level between 5 and 25 mIU\/mL is considered equivocal, and you\u2019ll likely need to be retested in a few days to see if your levels rise to confirm a pregnancy.","conditions":[]},{"flag":"positive","label":{"short":"Positive","long":"Positive","orientation":"horizontal"},"values":{"min":25,"max":50},"text":"An hCG level above 25 mlU\/ml is high enough to be considered pregnancy positive.","conditions":["Pregnancy"]}],"units":[{"printSymbol":"(mi.U.)\/mL","code":"m[IU]\/mL","name":"milli international unit per milliliter"}],"hideunits":false,"value":2.5}[{"negative":0},{"borderline":0},{"positive":0}]

 Use the slider below to see how your results affect your